Clayton

 Clayton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 37 projects that are expected to impact the area.
-Notable projects include the Monash Medical Centre Tower Expansion Project, the Monash Accommodation Student Housing Development, the 409 Clayton Road Mixed-Use Development, and the Monash University Campus Centre Redevelopment.
-The following list details those projects deemed most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 37 projects likely affecting the region.
+Notable initiatives include the Monash Medical Centre Tower Expansion Project, Monash Accommodation Student Housing Development, 409 Clayton Road Mixed-Use Development, and Monash University Campus Centre Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.